-BBS Granite Concepts Ltd have always worked closely with The Ethical Trading Initiative, and continue to do so, ensuring our supply chains use the ETI 9-point base code as a minimum standard.
+BBS has always worked closely with The Ethical Trading Initiative, and continue to do so, ensuring our supply chains use the ETI 9-point base code as a minimum standard.

 One particular topic that BBS has been working on is Elected Representation and Freedom of Association (FOA).
 In China, membership of a union is allowed, although the vast majority of workers are affiliated to the All China Federation of Trade Unions (ACFTU).
 BBS has been working on a more local level, trying to create smaller and highly focused groups who can work together to make a difference to an individual and their workplace.

 During the recent months it has not been possible to make our usual visits to our supply chains and continue our collaborative approach to making a difference to a working day.

 At the end of 2019, BBS enlisted the help of the ETI in Hong Kong by arranging specialised and individual training for our supply chains in South East China.
 The training was based around the ETI's 9-Point Base Code, and enabled two teams within our supply chain to be fully trained and fully conversant with the code.
 This also enabled them to make factory visits on the behalf of BBS to continue the work already put in place by the BBS ethical team in the UK.

 The current Covid-19 pandemic has meant that BBS has been using the trained teams to visit our factories and speak directly with workers offering advice and guidance on topics from the ETI base code.